-In the same spirit, the Argyle Institute has been providing affordable therapy since 1982, scaled to accommodate the varying ranges of financial and economic realities faced by Montrealers.
-As a charitable organization, we are only able to do so thanks to the support by donors such as yourself.
+For over 35 years, the Argyle Institute has been providing affordable therapy, scaled to accommodate the varying ranges of financial and economic realities faced by Montrealers.
+As a charitable organization, we are able to do so thanks to the support of donors such as yourself.

-Investing your donation dollars in the Argyle Institute means that you can be involved in helping:
+In addition to keeping the Argyle running, investing your donation dollars in the Argyle means that you can be involved in aiding:

-- a person struggling with anxiety or loss,
+… a person struggling with depression or suicidal thoughts

-- an adolescent grappling with identity and insecurity,
+… an adolescent grappling with identity and anxiety,

 Every dollar helps to sprout a leaf and every leaf is like a helping hand to someone who cannot afford the treatment they need.
 So, any contribution is greatly valued.
 Help us branch out to more Montrealers this year by contributing to our Wellness Tree.